anna099/hegel/introduction/1-introduction.md

 Even more famously than Jacobi, Kant's *Critique of Pure Reason* dealt with the failure of rationalism's monistic system (monistic because it unifies everything beneath one first cause).
-Aside from his influence from Hume (see [here](https://anna099.github.io/kant/#gen-prob)), Kant's work was also motivated by a tension between **Newton's** system of natural science (in which everything had a sufficient cause, and there was no first cause or 'causal God') and **Leibniz's** metaphysics which demanded that everything be intelligible (and thereby required the grounding of a first cause).
+Aside from his influence from Hume, Kant's work was also motivated by a tension between **Newton's** system of natural science (in which everything had a sufficient cause, and there was no first cause or 'causal God') and **Leibniz's** metaphysics which demanded that everything be intelligible (and thereby required the grounding of a first cause).
 The Kantian solution was a new kind of dualism in which the physical (Newtonian phenomena) and the metaphysical (Leibnizian intelligibility) operate at different levels of explanation.
 Thus, for Kant, the mind has separate faculties: the receptive *sensibility*, which intuits finitely intelligible (i.e. causal) information from the Newtonian physical world, and the spontaneous faculty of *reason*,